China's Huawei to spend $300 million on global marketing in 2014

-MUMBAI Britain's Vodafone Group will merge its Indian subsidiary with local rival Idea Cellular within two years, Idea said on Monday.

-Huawei Technologies Co Ltd, the world's third-biggest smartphone manufacturer, plans to spend $300 million (178 million pounds) on global marketing in 2014, a senior executive said on Wednesday.
+Huawei Technologies Co Ltd, the world's third-biggest smartphone manufacturer, plans to spend $300 million on global marketing in 2014, a senior executive said on Wednesday.

 "This year Huawei will spend $300 million on marketing," Shao Yang, Huawei's vice president of marketing for its consumer business, told Reuters on the sidelines of a press conference on Wednesday in Shenzhen, China, where the company is headquartered.